 If you thought packing your Disney vacation suitcase was nerve-wracking, just wait until you start to pack your theme park bag.
-Disney Park days can be long, so what should you pack in your Disney park bag to make sure you’re prepared?
+We present here some common items for your consideration.

 If the parks are open for 10-14 hours, that’s a long time to make it only on the contents of your pockets; you should consider extra supplies.
 Having been to Walt Disney World 3 times, and Disneyland Paris 4 times, with and without kids, all in the last 8 years… this is what we have learned.

 As any Disney fan would tell you there is some much fun to be had that stopping to hunt down sunscreen at a crowded shop is not something to waste your, detailed, epic-schedule on.
 Plus think of the children!!!

 Disney fans with children will tell you there are some items to carry that will just save you time and money.
 We will often refer throughout this article to Walt Disney World but if your travelling from afar this article is a one-stop read for all 6 Disney Parks.

 And weather items are often something you don’t think of until you are already soaked running for the closest store on Main Street USA.
 And from my experience, you could be paying nearly double the price of arriving prepared.